Have you been tipping wrong at restaurants? What experts advise

 Leaving a generous tip doesn’t make up for ordering someone around or treating them dismissively.
 While tipping augments servers’ incomes and rewards them for a job well done, treating them kindly is just as important.Emily Post Etiquette

-It deserves mentioning, the guidance is not the same for takeout orders.
+It deserves mentioning, that the guidance is not the same for takeout orders.

 Ted Rossman, a senior industry analyst at Bankrate.com, told The Hill that it’s acceptable not to tip when picking up your bagged food at the restaurant.
 One should still consider giving a tip for large and complicated orders, Rossman said.